brimoran/Macbook-setup/README.md

 ## LaTeX

-Notes below left for posterity but I've since given up on this approach as it was difficult to update, so instead head to:
+MacTex 2020 comes with ghostscript 9.5 so this will be fine.
+Notes below left for posterity but I've since given up on this approach as it was difficult to update individual packages if a new version of LaTeX was released, so instead head to:

 https://www.tug.org/mactex/mactex-download.html